FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/extract_am_cache.md

    <tbody>
       <tr>
          <td><a href="../../../../c_intro_userinterfaces/command_summary/parameter_intro/fname">FNAME</a>         </td>
          <td>Selects the Access Management cache file.
-By default, this is the CFTAM file, which is located in the <span class="code">data </span>folder.         </td>
+By default, this is the CFTAM file, which is located in the <code>data </code>folder.         </td>
       </tr>
       <tr>
          <td><a href="../../../../c_intro_userinterfaces/command_summary/parameter_intro/fout">FOUT</a>         </td>